vmmc2/Flutter-Web-Course/README.md

 # Flutter-Web-Course
 Flutter Web Course Assignments

+# About the Expanded() Widget
+* The Expanded() widget is used only inside a Row() or a Column().
+This means that in the children property of Row() and Column() we can use this widget.
+And the Expanded() widget tells its child to occupy as much space as it can inside the row or inside the column.

 ## Problems when cloning a repo from GitHub and Android Studio complaining about the Dart SDK?
 * The Dart SDK is under the flutter folder, more specific the path is usually the following: flutter\bin\cache\dart-sdk
 * After setting the correct path described above, you should hit the button: "Get Depedencies" and everything should be ok.